CharlieNapo/weather-service-backend/README.md

 before it will run.
 Once the project has been set up you should be able to run the service by calling:

+    # Set up the package to run in development mode:
+    python setup.py develop

+    # Running any test you might choose to do:
+    pytest -sv

+    # Running the webapp locally:
     FLASK_APP=app.py flask run